NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Report.md

 ### 2.1 Entire Architecture

 ### 2.2 Frontend (React, JavaScript, CSS)

-We choose React as the frontend's framework since it is flexible to achieve the designed UI pattern and features.
-In addition, we choose BrowseRouter to setup the website's route and fetch as the tool to send HTTP requests and receive the responses information.
-Every webpage we use modular design and each page has its own files directory which is clear and easily distinguished.
+1. We choose React as the frontend's framework since it is flexible to achieve the designed UI pattern and features.
+2. We choose BrowseRouter to setup the website's route and fetch as the tool to send HTTP requests and receive the responses information.
+3. Every webpage we use modular design and each page has its own files directory which is clear and easily distinguished.

 ### 2.3 Backend (Servlet)
 To clearly introduce the servlets that we create, we classify these servlets into four groups.